 Remember that using more Clobetasone Butyrate than prescribed will not cause your symptoms to disappear faster, but it could mean that you’re more likely to suffer from side effects.

-Clobetasone Butyrate and other medicines can sometimes cause side effects alongside their intended effects.
-Although not everyone who uses this medication will experience side effects, it’s important to be aware of the different ways that your body can respond to medication.
-Reading your patient leaflet will give you a more complete overview of the common side effects associated with Clobetasone Butyrate.
+Clobetasone Butyrate cream and ointment and other itchy skin creams can sometimes cause side effects alongside their intended effects.
+Although not everyone who uses this medication will experience side effects, it is important to be aware of the different ways that your body can respond to medication.
+Reading the patient leaflet will give you a more complete overview of the common side effects associated with Clobetasone Butyrate.

 If you apply Clobetasone Butyrate excessively or more than twice per day for an extended period of time, then you might begin to notice side effects that are commonly associated with the overuse of topical steroids, such as skin thinning.
 You can also experience uncommon hair growth and stretch marks, although these conditions are very rare.

 Importantly, children are often more susceptible to the possible side effects caused by topical steroids.
-If a child needs frequent courses of topical steroids it is possible that the medication could have an impact on the way that growth hormone is released in their bodies.
+If a child needs frequent courses of topical steroids it is possible that the medication could have an impact on the way that growth hormones are released in their bodies.
 This is why Clobetasone Butyrate is only prescribed to children by specialists, and for short periods of time.